 Electrical cables for permanent installations in buildings are subject to the Construction Products Regulation (CPR) in terms of their reaction to fire.
 All cable manufacturers have to issue a statement concerning the reaction to fire (CPR classification) of products, as well as listing this classification as part of the CE mark.
 Cables are categorised in various (fire) classes.
 The NEN 8012 standard has been implemented in the Netherlands for this purpose.
 In accordance with NEN 8012, users are obliged to select the required and most suitable products for every circumstance on the basis of this information.
 From the 1st of July 2017 it will be obligatory for manufacturers (and importers) to supply CPR-certified cables that will be used for permanent installations of buildings and construction works.

-CPR applies to cables for low and medium voltage, signal, copper data and fibreglass installed as part of the permanent electrical installations in buildings and construction works.
+CPR applies to cables for low voltage, signal, copper data and fibreglass installed as part of the permanent electrical installations in buildings and construction works.
 Cables are classified on the basis of their reaction to fire performance.
 Cables bearing the mark fb (functiebehoud – resistance to fire) are excluded from the CPR classification for the time being.
 A new European standard is expected to be implemented for this category at some stage in the future.

 In view of the fact that the classification and test methods have been altered, all cable product families that fall under CPR are subject to the fire tests in accordance with the new test method described in the CPR.
 These fire tests have to be validated by what are known as notified bodies.
 These bodies are designated by the national governments in question.
 The body designated for this purpose in the Netherlands is the Dutch Accreditation Council (RvA) in Utrecht.
 Designation in other countries is carried out in similar fashion.
 The EN 50575 standard prescribes precisely how testing/inspection is to be carried out.